OnurAkyuz61/IKU-Robot/README.md

 The codes of the robot made by the IKU Asimov Technology Club are available here.
 <br>
 ## WARNING
-> :warning: **Please use the codes on the Releases page.
+> :warning: **Please use the codes on the <a href="https://github.com/OnurAkyuz61/IKU-Robot/releases">Releases</a>
+ page.
 New updates and explanations are available there.**
 <br>

 ## :warning: Please Pay Attention Here!